hmswapon/cpp_projects/contact_manager/README.md

 # 📞 Contact Management System (C++)

-A simple yet powerful **console-based Contact Management System** built using **C++ programming language** with file handling.
-This project demonstrates real-world CRUD operations (Create, Read, Update, Delete) and basic data management using text files.
+A simple console-based Contact Management System built using C++ and file handling.
+This project demonstrates real-world CRUD operations and basic data management using text files.

 ---

 ## 🧠 Overview

-This application allows users to store, manage, and organize contact information efficiently.
-All data is saved in a local file (`data.txt`), ensuring that contacts remain stored even after the program is closed.
+This project is a menu-driven console application that allows users to efficiently manage contact information such as names and phone numbers.

-It is designed as a **menu-driven console application** to make it easy to use and understand.
+All data is stored in a local file (`data.txt`), ensuring that contacts remain saved even after the program is closed.

 ---

 ## ⚙️ Features

-✔ Add new contact (Name & Phone Number)
+✔ Add new contact (Name & Number)
-✔ Display all saved contacts
+✔ Show all saved contacts
 ✔ Search contact by name or number
 ✔ Update existing contact information
 ✔ Delete individual contact